-The project site was composed of an existing vacant parcel of record totaling approximately 1.25-acres in size.
+The project site was composed of an existing vacant parcel of record totaling approximately 1.26-acres in size.
 As outlined below the majority of the project site was encumbered by wetland and wetland buffers.
 The project site was located within an area of increasing urbanization focusing on more intense commercial retail and higher intensity residential development.
 The southern boundary of the project site was formed by 43rd Avenue SW.
-A single-family homesite on a large parcel was noted to the west and vacant lands were present to the north and east.
+Existing multi-family residential development was identified to the east of the eastern boundary.
+Vacant land was present to the north and west.

 Directions to Project Site: From Meridian Avenue East (southbound) turn west onto 43rd Avenue SW.
-Continue on 43rd Avenue SW to the project site at 433 - 43rd Avenue SW.
+Continue on 43rd Avenue SW to 409 - 43rd Avenue SW.